Skip to content

 fun `state machine starts with Loading state`() = runTest {

-val statemachine = ItemListStateMachine(HttpClient())
+val stateMachine = ItemListStateMachineFactory(HttpClient()).shareIn(backgroundScope)

-statemachine.state.test {
+stateMachine.state.test {

 // awaitItem() from Turbine waits until next state is emitted.